Updated: Apr 28

 Now, this part’s tricky, so I won’t go into too much detail, but it depends on the taste the café is going for, what kind of beans they get.
-So, say for example you want that tangy, citrus taste in your espresso, then I believe you’ll find those beans in either Kenya or Ethiopia.
+So say, for example, you want that tangy, citrus taste in your espresso, then I believe you’ll find those beans in either Kenya or Ethiopia.
 If you want more nutty flavours, then Ecuador or Colombia are the best places for them.

 You see, each country that grows coffee beans has different environments, and with each environment, the coffee plant adapts.
 Of course, you’ve probably heard that your local coffee shop provides beans from Brazil or Colombia, or even Ecuador.
 That’s because these guys are the ones where the most coffee comes from.
-It’s because their soil is rich with the nutrients that coffee plans need.
+It’s because their soil is rich in the nutrients that coffee plans need.

 Arabica Or Robusta

 However, what is Robusta?
 Why is it called Robusta, and where does it grow?
 Well, you’ve probably heard of beans being grown in places like Vietnam, or the Philippines, or Thailand.
 While, yes, they do grow coffee beans, they aren’t the same as the Arabica coffee beans.
 The Robusta beans are actually smaller, have more caffeine and are much more bitter than the Arabica beans.
-Robusta is used in instant coffees, because it’s a lot easier to use than the traditional Arabica.
+Robusta is used in instant coffees because it’s a lot easier to use than traditional Arabica.

-Now, if you think there really isn’t much difference between Arabica coffee, and Robusta coffee, then remember this.
+Now, if you think there really isn’t much difference between Arabica coffee and Robusta coffee, then remember this.
 Arabica coffee is cleaner, you get the flavours you want from it, and it’s much lighter, in terms of the espresso taste.
 Robusta coffee can taste similar to burnt tire (not that I’ve had a burnt tire before, but it’s basically like the smell, you can almost taste the burnt rubber when you smell it).
 That’s why, whenever you have instant coffees, they tend to have a lot of sugar in them.

 Of course, the difference isn’t just in the way it’s processed and how it tastes, you can see the difference too!
 The Arabica bean is much bigger than the Robusta one.
 This is because their environments differ drastically.
-Arabica beans are made in a drier area than the Robusta beans, so there are less pests for them to defend against, whereas the Robusta beans are made in an area where there’s a lot of competition for the soil, and for the space.
+Arabica beans are made in a drier area than the Robusta beans, so there are fewer pests for them to defend against, whereas the Robusta beans are made in an area where there’s a lot of competition for the soil, and for space.

 Have A Taste!

 Ok, so that’s a lot of information, at least for now, and there’s so much more about coffee that a lot of people don’t know about.
 So, I think I’ll have a series on my hands now!
-Look forward to the next post, where I talk about the drying process and the roast of the coffee and how it affects the taste, because it does.
+Look forward to the next post, where I talk about the drying process and the roast of the coffee and how it affects the taste because it does.
 Believe me, it does!